wp-plugins/mtphr-shortcodes/readme.txt

 * Initial upload of Metaphor Shortcodes.

 == Upgrade Notice ==

+= 2.0.1 =
+Added html_entity_decode to excerpt_more attribute to allow for html characters to be passed.

 = 2.0.0 =
 * Updated version number to force old installs to update